 Vine borers and worm-like zucchini pests

 Adults are a type of moth but more closely resemble a wasp.
 In addition to wilting plants, look for tiny holes in the stems and sticky black excrement.
-Early treatment as adults are laying eggs is the best way to control borer.
-Use neem oil every 3 to 5 days at the base of the plant from May through June.
+Early treatment as adults are laying eggs is the best way to control borers.
+Use neem oil every three to five days at the base of the plant from May through June.